tudinfse/linux-sgx-driver/documentation/init.md

 >
 > -- <cite> https://download.01.org/intel-sgx/linux-1.7/docs/Intel_SGX_SDK_Developer_Reference_Linux_1.7_Open_Source.pdf </cite>

-According to this, the driver registers power-management (`driver.pm`) callbacks:
+According to this, the driver registers power-management (`driver.pm`) callbacks: `sgx_pm_suspend` for suspend/hibernate and `sgx_pm_resume` for resume.
+They perform the following actions:
-1. `sgx_pm_suspend` for suspend/hibernate, for *all current enclaves*:
+1. `sgx_pm_suspend` (for *all current enclaves*):
     - invalidates enclave by removing PTEs for TCS pages
     - marks enclave as dead and suspended thus disallowing any SGX-related actions
     - stops the background `ksgxswapd` thread
-2. `sgx_pm_resume` for resume:
+2. `sgx_pm_resume`:
     - restarts the background `ksgxswapd` thread

-The driver doesn't perform any enclave cleanup (`sgx_encl_release()`).
+The driver doesn't perform any enclave cleanup.
-It is the responsibility of the host application to notice the invalidated enclave, destroy it and create a new one.
+It is the responsibility of the host application to notice the invalidated enclave, destroy it, and create a new one.
 Note that invalidated enclaves still consume memory: their EPC pages are not removed, though at some point they are swapped-out and do not consume EPC space.